About chickens farmed for meat

 Tens of thousands of birds can be housed in each shed.
 The 2007 EU Directive on broiler chickens allows the equivalent of around 19 birds per square metre, depending on their weight at slaughter.
 This means that each bird has less floor space than the size of an A4 sheet of paper.

 Chickens in overcrowded sheds have very little space for exercise and are disturbed or trodden on when they are resting.
 As they grow, they have less and less space to move and find it more difficult to reach food and drink if they are lame.
 Crowding is also likely to lead to more air pollution, increased heat stress and foul litter.

 The fast growth of broilers is accompanied by an increased appetite.
 Although the majority of broilers are killed for meat as juveniles, some are kept for longer to be used for breeding.
 Due to the health problems associated with fast growth, chickens used for breeding are kept on very restricted diets.
 They suffer from stress, frustration and chronic hunger as a result.

 Catching, transport and slaughter

-Before transport to slaughter, broilers are usually deprived of food for many hours.
-Catching, crating and transport are stressful and can result in bruising and other injuries.
+Before transport to slaughter, broilers are usually deprived of food for many hours, leaving them stressed and hungry.
+Catching, crating and transport are stressful and can result in bruising and broken bones.
+Broilers are either caught by hand by a team of catchers, or are picked up using a catching machine.
 Around 20 million chickens per year are already dead by the time they arrive at EU slaughterhouses.